sharon77242/KeySetPaginator/README.md

 ***KeySetPagingRequest*** - A Paging Request options object for when using PagintorAPI.

-used to define the token, sort direction, page size, and timeout (if needed by the search action).
+used to define the request, the token, sort direction, page size, and timeout (if needed by the search action).

 ## Important Notes
 * Its imprtant to define in the keyset token a combination of the fields the is unique as explained [here](https://docs.microsoft.com/en-us/ef/core/querying/pagination)